 The large type card for the SWTP computer could be purchased that were all covered with 2102 memory chips.
 They made a point of NOT using sockets because the reliability of the socket was lower than the chip.

-The next innovation was a box make by SWTP that allowed storing data on audio cassettes by means of tones, very similar to the 1200/2400 Hz modems that were starting to appear.8" Floppy disk DMAF1
+The next innovation was a box made by SWTP that allowed storing data on audio cassettes by means of tones, very similar to the 1200/2400 Hz modems that were starting to appear.

 This was a big improvement on the cassette tape system.
-The data transfer rate was too high for the microcontroller to handle the data, so a wide card with DMA was used to move data directly to and from RAM to the floppy disk.
-Motorola has a chip just for doing the DMA operations that could also be programmed to move data in the RAM space.
+The 8" data transfer rate (500 k bits/sec: IBM 8-Inch) was too high for the microcontroller to bit-bang (Wiki), so a wide SWTP card with DMA (Wiki: Direct Memory Access) was used to move data directly to/from RAM to the floppy disk.
+Motorola has a chip (6844?) just for doing the DMA operations that could also be programmed to move data in the RAM space.

-The early 8" disks were single sided and later there was a double dised 8" disk and SWTP packaged two of these side by side.
+The early 8" disks were single sided and later there was a double sided 8" disk and SWTP packaged two of these side by side.
 You need a way to copy from disk to disk and using two drives is much easier than buffering the data and manually installing and removing disks.
+The same applies today to DVD and Blueray disks.

 AFAICR the data rate was 500 k bits per second or 2 microseconds between bits or 16 microseconds between bytes after a serial to parallel chip converted the data.

-My next door neighbor was Reed Anderson founder and president of Information Terminals Corp, maker of telephone modems and floppy disks (later renamed Verbatim).
+My next door neighbor was Reed Anderson (Wiki) founder and president of Information Terminals Corp (formerly Anderson Jacobson Inc (Patents 1971 - 1984) (Wiki)), maker of telephone modems and floppy disks (later renamed Verbatim).
+He told me about the 8" double sided YE-Data floppy drives.
 I bought his 8" disks and talked to him about what drives were available.
-One day he brought Victor Borge to my house so that he could see a home application of the floppy disks.
+One day he brought Victor Borge (Wiki) to my house so that he could see a home application of the floppy disks.
 Later Victor did commercials for Verbatim disks.
 Reed Anderson was a very class act and gentleman.

 5 1/4" Floppy Disk

+Replaced the 8" disk with a pair of 5-1/4" disks because they were smaller and ran at half the speed allowing for bit-banging, thus greatly lowering the cost.
 These had a slower data rate so the microcontroller could handle the data without needing the complexity of DMA.
-That allowed a much lower cost mass storage solution.
-At 250 k bits per second or 32 microseconds between bytes there's enough time to bang bytes. with a 6800 chip.3.5" Floppy Disk SSSD
+At 250 k bits per second or 32 microseconds between bytes there's enough time to bang bytes with a 6800 chip.3.5" Floppy Disk SSSD

 These started as Single Sided Single Density and had the same interface as the 5 1/4" Floppy disks.
 They progressed through Double Sided and finally Double Density.
 (I paid $50 for a box of 10 DSDD disks from HP when they were introduced.)Don Lancaster TV Typewriter Kit